-We consider that input terms are given by the grammar in Figure 1.
+Input terms are given by the grammar in Figure 1.
 Terms are annotated with distinct labels taken from a countable set Lab.
-Each $\lambda$ -abstraction is annotated with a distinct label $\pi$ from a set Lam, and we consider that there exists a bijection between $\lambda$ -abstractions and their labels.
+Each $\lambda$ -abstraction is annotated with a distinct label $\pi$ from a set Lam, and we assume that there exists a bijection between $\lambda$ -abstractions and their labels.